Harrisburg International Airport: Facilities and aircraft

 Harrisburg International Airport covers 680 acre at an elevation of 310 ft above mean sea level.
 It has one asphalt runway, 13/31, 10001 by 200 ft.

 Runway 13 has a CAT III approach allowing operations down to 600 ft RVR (Runway Visual Range).
 The airport has a Surface Movement Guidance Control System (SMGCS) that allows aircraft and vehicle ground movements during reduced visibility (below 1200 ft RVR down to 600 ft RVR).

-The airfield also boasts a 140-foot control tower and associated approach control staffed and operated by FAA air traffic controllers.
+The airfield has a 140-foot control tower and associated approach control staffed and operated by FAA air traffic controllers.

-In the year ending December 31, 2021, the airport had 48,788 aircraft operations, an average of 134 per day: 26% air taxi, 29% general aviation, 27% scheduled commercial and 18% military.
-29 aircraft were then based at this airport: 6 single-engine, 4 multi-engine, 11 jet, and 8 military.

 The terminal has 12 gates and is a pier finger layout near the middle of the airfield, almost parallel to the runway.
 Delta Air Lines uses A1 and A3.
 United Airlines uses B1 and B3.
 Allegiant Air uses B6.
 American Airlines uses B2, and C1–C3.
-Frontier Airlines uses Gate B4.
-Gate A2, and B5 are currently unused.
+Gate A2, B4 and B5 are currently unused.

 Ground transportation

 Built in 2004, and attached to the new terminal building via a climate-controlled sky bridge, the Multi-Modal Transportation Facility (MMTF) is a four-story facility that handles all ground transportation.
 The top three levels have 2,504 parking places for Short-Term Hourly, Daily, and Long-Term public parking.
 The first level accommodates all limos, taxis, hotel shuttles, public and charter buses, plus the rental car ready/return lot.

 In the first floor lobby area are six rental car counters, restrooms, flight and bus information displays, and a seating area.
 On the second floor of the lobby area, climate-controlled moving sidewalks connect to the aerial walkway to the terminal.

 Route 7 of the Capital Area Transit System runs to downtown Harrisburg and surrounding communities.
 The Middletown Amtrak Station, about 3 mi east of the terminal, has Amtrak service via the Keystone Corridor.
 There had been a proposal to construct a new rail terminal adjacent to the MMTF, but the final location chosen for the new station is about 2 mi east, in Middletown.